connexcs/cxConfig/README.md

 OP_CONFIG_CACHE=300
 ```

 This caches the config file for 300 seconds.
 It’s encrypted using the same key that grants access to the service account.
-You can also set an `OP_CACHE_IV` to use a fixed IV (optional but useful for testing).
+You can also set an `OP_CACHE_IV` to use a fixed IV.

 ---